-The mandate to care for others, as expressed by Jesus vividly in Matthew 25, among other places, has not changed.
-It should go without saying that Christians care, without exception, for all.
-It should, but unfortunately it needs to be said.
-Church among us is rarely a village parish.
-In the urban environment, it is a consumer choice.
-Many churches market themselves as desirable because you will feel good if you attend.
+The collateral damage in all this is still unfolding, but it already Jesus in his life and acts cares for his planet and people, seriously impacts much of life.
+One of the greatest hits has been enough to offer himself for us on the Cross.
+Along the way is a parade of incidents expressing his care for individuals through on how people care.
+All this simply restates historical trends of the past several healing them, teaching them, feeding them, leading them.
+In centuries in terms of how people care about others.
+It is short, he has manifested his great (and undeserved) love for relevant to us as Christians, because caring is at the core of our us by caring, in little and big ways, from salvation to cooking desirable because you will feel good if you attend.
 Because each one is an enterprise kept solvent through contributions, each has an institutional survival instinct, and a need to keep its "consumers" happy.
 The urban vestry's motivation for evangelism is the realization that, without growth, the budget will not be met.
 Parish priests are judged by many of their peers on how well they have "grown" their church and budget.
 In all this, caring plays little role, especially caring for the needy who cannot contribute much to the numbers.